gravitational/teleport/rfd/0180-sso-as-mfa-method.md

 #### Privilege Tokens

 When a privilege token is created, the context of its creation is lost.
-This would make it difficult to tie audit event between the SSO login that creates the token and the Per-session MFA certificate issuance that consumes the token.
+This makes it difficult to tie audit event between the SSO login that creates the token and the Per-session MFA certificate issuance that consumes the token.

 To amend this, we will store the details of the MFA device used to create the privilege token in the backend token resource.
 This data can then be included